luchev/uni-data-structures-and-algorithms-2019/Notes.md

 2. Transitivity - For every 3 elements in the set (A, B, C), if $A \le B$ and $B \le C$ then $A \le C$.
 3. Reflexivity - For every element in the set A, $A \le A$.

-#### Sorting properties
+### Sorting properties

+#### Stable sort

-**Stable sort** - a sorting algorithm is stable if two equal objects appear in the same order in the ordered output as they appeared in the unsorted input.
+A sorting algorithm is stable if two equal objects appear in the same order in the ordered output as they appeared in the unsorted input.

 > Example input: $1, 2, 3_a, 8, 5, 3_b$.
 Here $3_a$ and $3_b$ are simply a 3 but we have marked them to follow what happens with them after the sorting.
 >